rafa-mori/timecraft/docs/README.en.md

 ## **Webhook Notifications**

-TimeCraft supports sending notifications to webhooks after model runs or analyses.
+TimeCraft AI supports sending notifications to webhooks after model runs or analyses.
 Ideal for automation, monitoring, or integration with other systems (Slack, Discord, custom APIs).

 ### How it works